AbdurRafay-Qureshi/Auto-Image-Caption/README.md

 ---

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Feel free to:
-- 🐛 Report bugs
+- Report bugs
-- 💡 Suggest new features
+- Suggest new features
-- 🔧 Submit pull requests
+- Submit pull requests

 ---

-## 📜 License
+## License

 This project is open source and available under the MIT License.

 ---

-## 🙏 Acknowledgments

-- **Mistral AI** for their incredible vision model
-- **PIL/Pillow** for image processing capabilities
-- **piexif** for EXIF metadata handling

----

-## 💬 Questions or Issues?

-Open an issue on GitHub or reach out!
-Happy organizing! 🎉📸

----

 <div align="center">
-Made with ❤️ and AI magic ✨
 </div>